top of page

 Leatherbugs resemble Shieldbugs and in some publications they're almost treated as an extension of the Pentatomidae family.
 They're typically more elongated and can be distinguished by having four rather than five-segmented antennae.
 The tarsi are three-segmented.

-Apart from those four 'common' species, the others are nationally scarce or rare apart from the Rhombic Leatherbug [Syromastus rhombeus], which has local distribution across East Anglia and the South East and, to a much lesser extent, occasionally encountered further west.
-There have been a handful of sightings from Dorset over the past few years including one from Hartland Moor, which is a site of interest for various uncommon insects, so I shall add this one to my target list.
+With the exception of those four 'common' species, all the others are either regarded as 'nationally scarce' or rare apart from the Rhombic Leatherbug [Syromastus rhombeus], which has local distribution across East Anglia and the South East and, to a much lesser extent, occasionally encountered further west.
+The last time this page was updated I'd noted that there had only been a handful of sightings of this species from Dorset over the past few years, but that one was from Hartland Moor, which is a site I try to visit a few times a year.
+And, now I'm pleased that I can feature a couple of photos of a specimen that I managed to find during one of those visits, but that was after I found the other individual a couple of weeks before which, as can be seen from the photo caption, was the fourth member of the family that I've photographed in the garden.

 Western Conifer Seed Bug [Leptoglossus occidentalis]